-Local User and Group Management (lusrmgr.msc) is a console for managing local users and groups in Windows.
-You can find this universal console in all versions of Windows, including Windows 2000, XP, Vista, 7, 8, 8.1, 10, and Windows 11.
-It is used to assign rights to different users and groups on a computer.
-For example, the default roles include administrator, power user, standard user, guests, etc. You can access local users and group management console by running the command lusrmgr.msc.
+The console known as Local User and Group Management (lusrmgr.msc) is utilized for managing local users and groups on a Windows computer.
+This console is universally available across all versions of Windows, ranging from Windows 2000 to the current Windows 11.
+Its primary purpose is to assign privileges to different users and groups, including the administrator, power user, standard user, and guest roles.
+To access the local users and group management console, simply execute the lusrmgr.msc command.

-“This snapin may not be used with this edition of Windows 11/10.
+However, it is worth noting that this command is not functional in Windows 11/10 Home Edition.
+Instead, attempting to run the lusrmgr.msc command in these versions will trigger the message: “This snap-in may not be used with this edition of Windows 11/10.
 To manage user accounts for this computer, use the User Accounts tool in the Control Panel.”

-This article will see how to enable lusrmgr in Windows 11/10 Home edition and manage users?
+Fortunately, this article will provide instructions on how to activate lusrmgr in Windows 11/10 Home edition and efficiently manage users.

 How To Enable Local User and Group Management (Lusrmgr.msc) Console in Windows 11/10 Home Edition?